wavefrontHQ/logstash-output-wavefront/README.md

   metrics       List of metrics (Default - ["count", "mean"]) source        Metric source (Default - Hostname of the node running logstash)
 ```

-# Event Formate
+# Log Data Format
-Wavefront output plugin for Logstash can only process the event as metric which is in below formate
+Wavefront output plugin for Logstash can only process the log data as metric which is in below format
 ```
 {
    "bytes" => {